 How manufacturing activity relates to homebuilders

 Manufacturing activity is a good sign for job growth, which has been the Achilles’ heel of this recovery.
 Although manufacturing isn’t the driver of the economy that it used to be, it still matters.
-Having a level of manufacturing that corresponds to 4% GDP growth is certainly a positive.
+Having a level of manufacturing that corresponds to 5.2% gross domestic product (or GDP) growth is certainly a positive.

 The secular story for homebuilders